tldr-pages/tldr/pages/linux/cu.md

 # cu

-> Call Up another system and act as a dial-in / serial terminal or perform file transfers with no error checking.
+> Call Up another system and act as a dial-in/serial terminal or perform file transfers with no error checking.
 > More information: <https://manned.org/cu>.

 - Open a given serial port: